EBIO5460Spring2025/class-materials/06_3_gradient_descent_and_boost.md

 }
 ```

-Visualize how the parameters change over iterations
+Visualize how the parameters change over iterations.
+We see that they
+approach zero as there becomes no more systematic variation to explain.

 ``` r
 betas <- data.frame(betas)